DFE-Digital/teaching-vacancies-design-history/app/posts/2024-12-04-adding-awarding-body-to-qualifications-and-updating-postgraduate-qualifications.md

 We made the following changes to the GCSE, AS and A level pages:

-- added an optional space for jobseekers to specify the awarding body for GCSE, AS and A level pages as recommended by KCSIE
+- added an optional field for jobseekers to specify the awarding body for GCSE, AS and A level pages as recommended by KCSIE

 {% from "user-needs/macro.njk" import appUserNeeds %}
 {{ appUserNeeds({ items: collections['user-need'] | slugs(tags)}) }}